GOVERNANCE GUIDELINES

 EVALUATION OF CHIEF EXECUTIVE OFFICER AND OTHER MANAGEMENT.

-The nominations and governance committee shall annually report to the board of directors on its evaluation of the chief executive officer’s performance.
+The lead director and the nominations and governance committee shall annually report to the board of directors on its evaluation of the chief executive officer’s performance.
 The board of directors shall review this report, including discussing it outside the presence of the management directors, to satisfy itself that the chief executive officer is providing the long-term and short-term leadership that the board of directors deems necessary for Abbott.
 In addition, the nominations and governance committee, with the input of the chief executive officer, shall conduct an annual assessment of the performance and development of Abbott’s other senior management.

 SUCCESSION PLANNING.